jeffreysorgen/golf-club-sensors/activity.md

   - What are GISTS ?
 * Jot down ideas for other projects here
   * wind turbine ( Is the most popular product TinyML or IoT? )
-  * Continue to flesh out golf swing idea, [_here_](golf-swing-idea.md)
+  * Continue to flesh out golf swing idea (golf-swing-idea.md)
 * Prototyping with KiCad, OSHPARK, and more
+* Determine whether _ArduinoBLE-to-Android_ repository is necessary. (all goes here)
+* Determine whether learning SmartPhone App Development is necessary (might be!)
 * Determine whether to keep the TEST site called _jdsgithubpages_
 * Determine whether my **GitHub Page** should be redirected to here from **tech**.jeffreysorgen.com
   - Enable blogging somehow, with or without repositories, to publicly document actions taken
 * Determine physical nature of MCU board form factor and its protection from damage
-* Determine whether learning SmartPhone App Development is necessary
 * Not Needed: GIF of photos of certs, book, Arduino board, etc (not yet)
 * Not Needed: **Wiki**
 * "SWINGTASTIC"